 The RC, with the concurrence of the Board, is of the view that the current remuneration of the Independent Directors is appropriate to the level of contribution, taking into account factors such as effort and time spent, and responsibilities.
-The RC has recommended Directors' Fees for FY2022 for the Board's endorsement.
-The Directors' fees are subject to shareholders' approval at the forthcoming AGM.
+The RC has recommended and the Board has endorsed the Directors' Fees for FY2023.
+The Directors' fees for FY2023 are subject to shareholders' approval at the forthcoming AGM.
 No Director is involved in deciding his own remuneration.

-The Independent Directors' annual fee structure for FY2021 for service on the Board and Board Committees is as follows.
+The Independent Directors' annual fee structure for FY2022 for service on the Board and Board Committees is as follows.